gravitational/teleport/rfd/0167-console-service.md

 troubleshooting.
 To enable those, administrators need to restart the instance, potentially disrupting the application state and obscuring the issue they're trying to solve.

+In addition, the addition will make collecting profiles with a single command even on distroless environments where `curl` is not present.

 ## Details